 - The difference between fundamental investing and technical investing. #

 - How To Make Much More Than The $ 200 Minimum Income To Access The Rich's Investment Opportunities.
 My rich father said to me: “Money is only a matter of opinion.
 How can you be rich if you think $ 000 is a lot of money?
 If you want to be a rich investor, you can only see the $ 200, the minimum qualification as an accredited investor, as a drop in the bucket. «

 - Five types of top level investors.
 In CASHFLOW Quadrant I address the five levels of investors.
 You should know the skills and training requirements for each of these types of investors.
 I divide the top two investor levels (professional and capitalist) into five types of investors:

 - the accredited investor

 - the qualified investor

 My rich father encouraged me to invest from the B quadrant because the tax laws favor investing there.
 My rich father always emphasized the following: »Tax laws are not fair.
 They were made by the rich for the rich.
 If you want to be rich, you have to use the same tax laws as the rich. ”One reason that 10% of people control most of the wealth is that only this 10% know which tax laws to use.

-In 1943, the United States government filled most tax loopholes for employees.
-In 1986, she eliminated the tax loopholes for sole proprietors in the S-Quadrant, from which freelancers such as doctors, lawyers, accountants, engineers and architects had previously benefited.
-In other words, another reason that 10% of investors earn 90% of the money is that only 10% of all investors know how to invest based on the different quadrants in such a way that they can take advantage of the respective tax benefits.
-The average investor often only invests from one quadrant.
+In 1943 the United States government closed most of the tax loopholes for white-collar workers.
+In 1986 it eliminated the tax loopholes for sole proprietorships in the S-Quadrant, from which freelancers such as doctors, lawyers, accountants, engineers and architects had previously benefited.
+In other words: Another reason that 10% of investors make 90% of the money is that only 10% of all investors know how to invest based on the different quadrants in such a way that one can take advantage of the respective tax advantages.
+The average investor often only invests out of one quadrant.

 More knowledge - PDF download, eCourse on demand or personal advice